ashokkadashetti/UsersApi/README.md

 - Implemented exception handling for users_controller and candidates_controller.
 - Sending two table data through single json object from user api.
 - Implemented fast_json_api serializer Removed created_at and updated_at from render.
+- Implemented Buleprinter serializer.
+- Implemented RSpec for testing the models and controllers.
+- Created some sample simple test cases for models and controllers.

 ### Code to add user to two models (model => user and candidate)